Anish-CodeDev/Student_Personal_Assistant/README.md

 We welcome contributions!
 If you have suggestions for improvements, bug reports, or new features, please submit an issue or open a pull request.

-## 📄**License**

-This project is licensed under the MIT License.
-See the LICENSE file for more details.